Kyoo32/aSSIST2025/module02math/03probability_statistics.md

     - **Data Collection:** Statistics guides how we **sample** data to ensure it's a fair representation of the real world, helping to prevent bias in our models.

-Of course.
-Here is that explanation added to your Lecture 3 notes.

 ---

 ### Common Distributions 📊